-icy / Action Time Responsibility Implementation Status Red commendations Frame Continued population growth is changing the character of the community and stressing the capacity of municipal and school services.
+icy / Action Time Responsibility Implementation Status Re commendations Frame serv redu scho on th Continued population growth is changing the character of the community and stressing the capacity of municipal and school services.
 The population of the community appears to be becoming more homogenous and current patterns may further reduce the diversity of the population.
 The movement of young families into the community is increasing the demand for school facilities and services.
 At the same time, the number of senior citizens is growing, creating a different set of demands on the community.
 Increasingly, Falmouth is a bedroom community where a large portion of the residents commute to other communities.
 This limits the availability of volunteers for local services and increases peak hour traffic volumes.
-Explore establishing impact fees 2 Adopt an interim cap on the number of building permits issued for new residential units while the Town completes its residential growth planning.
+1 Explore establishing impact fees to help pay for the new school and municipal facilities needed to accommodate growth.
+Immediate Comprehensive Plan Advisory Committee & Town Council Two proposals for impact fees were developed: In 2000 for school facilities and in 2003 for recreational facilities and open space.
+Neither proposal was adopted.
+2 Adopt an interim cap on the number of building permits issued for new residential units while the Town completes its residential growth planning.
 Immediate Comprehensive Plan Advisory Committee & Town Council A permanent cap for new residential units was established in July 2000.
 3 Identify the optimum residential growth rate for the community based upon the residential master plans and adjust the building permit limit accordingly.
 Mid-term Comprehensive Plan Advisory Committee The residential growth planning effort was not completed and the initial residential growth rate was not adjusted.
 There was consideration of determining an optimum growth rate by determining the cost of services and relating it to the revenues of new construction.
 An annual review of growth permits is done by the Codes Enforcement Officer.
 4 Continue exploring approaches for expanding the supply of affordable housing in Falmouth (see Housing policies).
 Mid-term Affordable Housing Alliance & Town Council Two affordable housing reports with recommendations have been prepared in 2003 and 2007.
 Town considered making Woods Road site behind public safety building available for workforce housing development by Developers Collaborative, but decided to halt that project.
 5 Tie the growth rate of residential units to implementation of the established goals and objectives to encourage the development pattern desired such as giving priority to development in compact growth areas or affordable housing.
 Long-term Comprehensive Plan Advisory Committee & Town Council No compact growth areas have been established.
 Affordable housing and retirement housing units are exempted from the residential growth permit requirements.
 6 Continue monitoring the rate of residential development and reassess the impacts of growth on the community, municipal and school facilities, and municipal and school services on a periodic basis.
 Ongoing Planning Department Residential development is monitored on an annual basis.
 Growth impacts were assessed in 2000 for school facilities and in 2003 for recreational facilities and open space.

+Policy / Action Recommendations Time Frame Responsibility Implementation Status

+Local Economy

-licy / Action commendations Frame Responsibility Implementation Status 001111101100110 Tramo Loc Local Economy sup larg The revitalization of the Route 1 corridor has increased retail sales in the community.
+The revitalization of the Route 1 corridor has increased retail sales in the community.
 There are limited areas to support new nonresidential use for the community.
 Increasingly, Falmouth is a bedroom community where a large portion of the residents commute to other communities.
 This limits the availability of volunteers for local services and increases peak hour traffic volumes.
-1 Continue implementing the Village Center Plan for the Route Ongoing Planning Department A new plan for Route One was developed in 2005, but not adopted by